AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/themes.md

 # Color themes

-Color themes and Branding in Captivate Prime
+Color themes and Branding in Learning Manager

-Captivate Prime enables you to change the appearance of the application to match your organization's branding requirements.
+Learning Manager enables you to change the appearance of the application to match your organization's branding requirements.

 ## Branding {#branding}